- What kind of videos are you looking for?

 - How do I get my videos Featured on the Homepage?

 - Can I upload a new version of my video?

 - Can I download the original file I uploaded?

 - What's the deal with filming in public?
 Do I need a permit?

 - Should I add credits to my video?

 - My video has not been approved because it has black bars, or is the wrong aspect ratio

 - Can I change the thumbnail image of my video?

-- What broadcast specs will I need to supply if I am a winner or finalist?
+- What broadcast specs will I need to supply if I my video is selected?